AngMaher/St-Mochtas-FC/README.md

 worked on bugs and warnings as they came along. when doing try/excpet got on error and realsied i had a second try the same further down.

 used love sandwiches as referrence for validating and writing player details

+decided tp change the year to a username, and it was not as straight forward as i thought, i worked out that I needed to pass all the data into the function, but was finding it difficult to iterate through the sublist to check if the username was already used.
+I found from a online search on the stackoverflow site that using a built-in function any() would work. https://stackoverflow,com/questions/40514139/check-if-an-item-is-in-a-nested-list from this i decided instead of calling all data from the spreadsheet i made it global.